drametoid/OmniBot/README.md

 ```

 ## Backend setup
-- Backend Code is developed using Django a Python API Framework
-- Move to api_backend
-- Start the virtual enviornment
-    ```
-        source django/bin/activate
-    ```
-- Move to backend folder -> omni_bot and start the api server
-    ```
-        python3 manage.py runserver
-    ```
-- The path to model files can be checked in the folder
-- Currently the backend server is deployed on an EC2 instance
+- Currently the backend server is deployed on an EC2 instance at this IP - 3.14.131.137
+- To prevent high costs, we are not keeping the instance active at all time.
+In case you need to run the demo, please send us an email and we will spin up the backend instance for you

 ## OmniBot Output
 - Resume Summary